-Policy [8]: The County shall utilize the East Alameda County Conservation Strategy (EACCS) to determine appropriate SEF siting (FWS comment) biological mitigation-for SEFs.
+Policy [8]: The County shall utilize the East Alameda County Conservation Strategy (EACCS) to determine appropriate biological mitigation for SEFs.

-Policy [9]: The County shall require that any environmental review conducted for a SEF project that would displace cultivated agricultural land in the Mountain House area to be located within three miles of the boundary of the Altamont Pass Wind Resource Area (APWRA) include an analysis of potential impacts resulting from the loss of raptor foraging habitat on avian mortality in the Altamont Pass Wind Resource Area (APWRA).
+Policy [9]: The County shall require that any environmental review conducted for a SEF project that would displace cultivated agricultural land in the Mountain House area include an analysis of potential impacts resulting from the loss of raptor foraging habitat on avian mortality in the Altamont Pass Wind Resource Area (APWRA).
 This analysis will be used to determine an appropriate buffer between the APWRA and the solar development.
 The potential for phasing solar development in combination with monitoring impacts on avian behavior shall also be considered.